• Home

 I vacillated between trying to look put together, and giving up and living in ill-fitting jeans and t-shirts, until finally, a year ago, I got desperate and bought a course on how to dress well.

-Believe me, I felt silly spending good money on the hope of learning how to put the right clothes on, but I was 30 years old!
+Believe me, I felt silly spending good money in the hope of learning how to put the right clothes on, but I was 30 years old!
 Clearly, I wasn’t going to learn on my own. 😛

-That course was unlike anything I’d ever been through before, and I can’t say that I had an overnight success – partly because I refused to simply throw away everything I had and buy all new clothes – but slowly, as I’ve transitioned my wardrobe, and learned more about what works for my specifically within my “type”, it has been life changing.
+That course was unlike anything I’d ever been through before, and I can’t say that I had an overnight success – partly because I refused to simply throw away everything I had and buy all new clothes – but slowly, as I’ve transitioned my wardrobe, and learned more about what works for my specifically within my “type”, it has been life-changing.

 I’ve learned how to find the colors, cuts, and even textures that work for me, which has led to me being able to put outfits together that work for me.